openstreams/wflow/doc/wflow_emwaq.rst

 Creation of the flow file (either flow.dat or hydrology.bin)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For a coupling with D-WAQ for each wflow cells, the flow.dat file is constructed in the very same way as the pointer.
+For a coupling with Delwaq for each wflow cells, the flow.dat file is constructed in the very same way as the pointer.
 Flows are read from lateral, to between 2 compartments to between boundaries and compartments and then in
 the order of their definition in the fluxes.csv table.
 For each timestep, the corresponding wflow netcdf or map output will be read, and fluxes values saved row by row from the top left corner to the bottom right corner,
 corresponding to the numbering of the wflow cells IDs.

 For a coupling with D-Emission for each wflow cells, as some fluxes are present in the pointer but not the hydrology file, another definition file hydrology.inc is created to give the order of the fluxes saved in the
 hydrology.bin file and the corresponding segments affected in the pointer file.
 As the order of the fluxes definition is not important then, fluxes are saved one by one in the order of their definition in the fluxes.csv
 table (and not from lateral to vertical fluxes).
 The “TotalFlow” is then added at the end.
-As for a D-WAQ coupling, for each timestep, the corresponding wflow netcdf or map output will be read and fluxes values saved row
+As for a Delwaq coupling, for each timestep, the corresponding wflow netcdf or map output will be read and fluxes values saved row
 by row from the top left corner to the bottom right corner, corresponding to the numbering of the wflow cells IDs.

-If the aggregation option is on, the entire aggregated CSV tables of the different wflow variables are read in the order of the flow definition in the pointer file for D-WAQ (lateral then vertical) and in the order of their
+If the aggregation option is on, the entire aggregated CSV tables of the different wflow variables are read in the order of the flow definition in the pointer file for Delwaq (lateral then vertical) and in the order of their
 definition in the fluxes.csv table for D-Emission.
 As wflow already sorts the saved aggregated variables by ascending number of the subcatchment IDs, no restructuration of the variables CSV tables is needed.